ktjayamanna/firebox/client/tests/README.md

-# Dropbox Client Test Suite
+# Firebox Client Test Suite

-This directory contains tests for the Dropbox client application.
+This directory contains tests for the Firebox client application.
 The tests are organized into different categories to verify various aspects of the system's functionality.

 ## Test Categories

 ### Smoke Tests

-Located in the `smoke` directory, these tests verify the basic functionality of the Dropbox client.
+Located in the `smoke` directory, these tests verify the basic functionality of the Firebox client.
 They ensure that the core features are working as expected.

 #### Available Smoke Tests